cviscovich/personal_website/personal_website/README.md

 # Usage

-To run this application locally use the following commands
+To run this application locally, clone the repository and run the following commands:
 ```shell
 cd personal_website
 npm install